Automation | SaltPower

 Result

-The first-of-its-kind green energy production facility was successfully commissioned in 2023, and has helped DanskSalt/Nobian reduce energy consumption.
+The first-of-its-kind green energy production facility was successfully commissioned in 2023, and has since then helped DanskSalt/Nobian reduce energy consumption.

-With a well-proven and fully automated facility concept for full-scale energy production, SaltPower is now truly ready to commercialise its breakthrough technology.
+Now that they have a well-proven and fully automated facility concept for full-scale energy production, SaltPower is truly ready to commercialise its breakthrough technology.

-The process of developing the automation solution has been an interesting journey and the result is a true testament that the best solutions are the ones we build together.
+The process of developing the automation solution has indeed been an interesting journey, and the result is a true testament that the best solutions are the ones we build together.

 Building an automation system for a new technology is always a fun challenge, but when it also pertains to an advanced technology that facilitates sustainable development, we are particularly proud and excited.